open-watcom/open-watcom-v2/README.md

 Open Watcom v2 Fork
 ===================

-Welcome to the Open Watom v2 Project!
+Welcome to the Open Watcom v2 Project!

 For more information about the project and build instructions see the GitHub wiki.